 Spitfires of the Sea does not, in any way, endorse smoking.

 In 1925, tobacco firm J. A. Pattreiouex Ltd. of Cheetham Hill, Manchester, introduced a new brand of filterless cigarette to their small range.
-Following the example of such brands as Navy Cut (introduced by John Player Player & Sons in the 19th century), they chose to associate and market the cigarette with a naval theme and named it Senior Service, after the well established nickname of the Royal Navy (owing to it being the oldest service within the British Armed Forces).1
+Following the precedent set by brands such as Navy Cut (introduced by John Player Player & Sons in the 19th century), they chose to associate and market the cigarette with a naval theme.
+When launched, it was named Senior Service, after the well established nickname of the Royal Navy (it being the oldest service within the British Armed Forces).1

 Throughout the 30s and 40s, Senior Service advertising played on its naval image and, like many other cigarettes, came with collectable cards (a selection of which can be viewed here).
 In the 1950s, with easier access to colour filming, Gallaher commissioned a series of adverts that fully exploited the naval connection — and clearly with Admiralty assistance.
 Indeed, the adverts may well have served a dual purpose as a Royal Navy recruitment tool.2

 The series, titled Looking in on the Navy, featured at least nine different adverts, all produced under the direction of Bernerd Mainwaring Productions in the latter half of the 1950s.3 All manner of Royal Navy specialisms were covered, from commando cliff assaults to submarine duties, and all extolling the virtues of enjoying “a really satisfying cigarette” once the action was over.

 The third advert in the series featured Coastal Forces and follows a flotilla of small boats in action, destroying a hulk somewhere off the coast.
 The narrator describes the action as the MTBs and MGBs separate to carry out attacks on the hulk, which is left sinking whilst the officers break out the tobacco.